 - Bacon proved itself once again as being able to make all things good.

 This is a quick and easy recipe for brussels sprouts that could make a lover out of a hater.
-Even hubby was a little disappointed that he missed it.
-I served them for lunch on a workday.
+They are now a regular featured Thanksgiving recipe for our family.

 Try ’em.
 You’ll like ’em.